MuntanuzZaman/WordpressAutomationTesting/README.md

 # WordpressAutomationTesting
 Here is my work on **Automating a Wordpress Website and a plugin "WP Dark Mode - by WPPOOL"**.
 I used Cypress and javascript to write the test suite.
+A video of the testing process is available at cypress/videos folder.

 **Testing Environment:**
 1. I used XAMPP to create a localhost database and developed a demo testing website on my device.